Thu, 19 March 2015

 Tune into the next show (March 13) when we cover how movies, books, and other works of fiction drive the creation of innovative technology in the real world.
 More than likely, Matt will talk about the absurdity of placing a shield generator for a space station on a planet with a hostile indigenous population.
 In other words, the Empire is dumb.

-In the latest episode we focus on the use of drone technology and artifical intelligence.
 In the first part of the show, the guys mull over the different uses of drones, briefly discussing the commercial uses of drone technology and what the benefits and drawbacks are of this technology.
 The discussion also touches on the privacy implications of drone deliveries and drone use overall.
 The second part of the show delves into Artificial Intelligence and the fears around the potential implications associated with the emergence of progressively "smarter" computers.
-Wait, What? takes an irreverent and entertaining look at technology and its impact on our lives.
-The podcast is hosted by Jason Thomas (@jasonthomas), Matt Angelicola (@mattangelicola), Joe Harris (@Jwh37) and Rob Russell (@batogato).
-It's produced by Susan Martin (@soozymartin). |

 Sustainability is an increasing priority for many companies, and incorporating more sustainable practices is encouraging collaboration across various industries to arrive at better, more cost-effective solutions.
 Tim Nixon, managing editor of sustainability, Thomson Reuters, talked with sustainability leaders at the world's largest household and personal products company (Proctor & Gamble) and nation’s second-largest car manufacturer (Ford) about their new collaborative efforts on sustainability in product design and manufacturing.